Iberian Pact: Background

 The treaty was conceived in the final months of the Spanish Civil War.
-Portugal had provided support for the rebel Nationalist government of Burgos throughout the war, provided diplomatic support in the League of Nations and allowed 18,000 volunteers from Portugal to join the rebel army.
+Portugal had provided support for the rebel Nationalist government of Burgos throughout the war, provided diplomatic support in the League of Nations and allowed 8,000 to 12,000 volunteers from Portugal to join the rebel army.
 Portuguese Prime Minister António de Oliveira Salazar saw Francisco Franco as a kindred spirit, with both leaders being autocratic and against the socialist Republican Spain.
 Salazar also sought to make his country less reliant on the United Kingdom and so the Iberian Pact was one of many treaties signed between Portugal and foreign powers, including Nazi Germany and Fascist Italy, as a means of expanding Portuguese influence.
 Finally, Portugal was concerned with ambitions of Spain, whether Republican or Nationalist, to attack Portugal or the British-held Gibraltar.

-Spain was motivatated with its desire to remain neutral in what it saw was an inevitable future war between the United Kingdom and Germany, and it hoped that a treaty would detach Portugal from British influence.
+Spain was motivated with its desire to remain neutral in what it saw was an inevitable future war between the United Kingdom and Germany, and it hoped that a treaty would detach Portugal from British influence.
 Spain was willing to expel its foreign volunteers to guarantee that neutrality.

 On 16 September 1938, in the background of the Munich Crisis, Francoist Spain asked if Portugal would be willing to negotiate a treaty of reciprocal security.
 On the 19th, a non-aggression pact proposal was proposed, and on the 28th, a draft treaty was handed by Ambassador Nicolás Franco to the Portuguese government.
 After the end of the Catalonia Offensive, Salazar asked Luís Teixeira de Sampaio to write a broader and balanced draft treaty, which was proposed to the Spanish ambassador on 9 February 1939.
 That version became the treaty.